-- 2.2.3 The Core Strategy is the spatial expression of those and is a key policy document for Bath & North East Somerset that puts in place a strategic planning framework to guide change and development in the District over the next 20 years and beyond. - 2.2.4 Delivery of the growth set out in the Council's Core Strategy will need to be supported by the provision of necessary infrastructure.
+- 2.2.3 The Local Plan (Core Strategy and Placemaking Plan) is being partially updated.
+Once adopted the Local Plan (Core Strategy and Placemaking Plan), as partially updated, will form part of the development plan.
+The Planning Obligations SPD, as proposed to be amended, will supplement the updated (superseded and new) policies. - 2.2.4 Delivery of the growth set out in the Council's Core Strategy will need to be supported by the provision of necessary infrastructure.
 Policy CP13 of the Core Strategy sets out the Council's broad requirements in this regard.
-The key District wide infrastructure requirements are identified in the Council's Infrastructure Delivery Programme. - 2.2.5 The Council's long-term economic and regeneration aspirations for the main urban centres within the District are set out in the Economic Strategy. - 2.2.6 This SPD provides the detail to Policy CP13 of the Core Strategy and is therefore in conformity with the Council's statutory development plan.
+The key District wide infrastructure requirements are identified in the Council's Infrastructure Delivery Plan. - 2.2.5 This SPD provides the detail to Policy CP13 of the Core Strategy and is therefore in conformity with the Council's statutory development plan.
+The sections of the SPD set out more specific policies for example, policies on Affordable Housing and Green Infrastructure.
+The overarching policy CP13 states as follows: